ProjectEvergreen/www.greenwoodjs.dev/src/pages/guides/getting-started/key-concepts.md

 One thing to notice from our _index.html_ example above is that we were including a _theme.css_ and header component onto the page.
 However, you will probably want these kind of scripts and styles on _all_ your pages.
 To share HTML _across_ pages, Greenwood supports a _layouts/_ directory that will wrap pages in shared HTML.

 In this case, we can create an _app.html_ which Greenwood will use to wrap all pages.
-We can use `<page-outlet></page-outlet>` to specify where we want the content's of each page to appear.
+We can use `<output for="page"></output>` to specify where we want the content's of each page to appear.

 ```html
 <!-- src/layouts/app.html -->